LiuTed/gym-TD/README.md

     A Python dict of this form:
     ```
     {
-        "Build": "A NumPy Array of shape (length, length) and dtype=np.bool.
-It represents whether to build a tower at this place.",
+        "Build": "A NumPy Array of shape (length, length) and dtype=np.int32.
+It represents whether to build a tower at this place.
+(1 for True)",
-        "ATKUp": "A NumPy Array of shape (length, length) and dtype=np.bool.
+        "ATKUp": "A NumPy Array of shape (length, length) and dtype=np.int32.
 It represents whether to upgrade the ATK of the tower at this place.",
-        "RangeUp": "A NumPy Array of shape (length, length) and dtype=np.bool.
+        "RangeUp": "A NumPy Array of shape (length, length) and dtype=np.int32.
 It represents whether to upgrade the attack range of the tower at this place.",
-        "Destruct": "A NumPy Array of shape (length, length) and dtype=np.bool.
+        "Destruct": "A NumPy Array of shape (length, length) and dtype=np.int32.
 It represents whether to destruct the tower at this place.
 Destruction will return some costs spent on this tower."
     }
     ```
     The four actions are processed in order, which means you could build a tower and upgrade it and then destruct it in a single action, but you could not upgrade the same property twice in a single action.